hydraulic-institute/edb/source/03_fluid-flow-III/04_fr-loss-nozzles.md

 -----
-title:  D) Friction Loss of Nozzles
+title:  D) Frictional Losses of Nozzles
 date: June 11th, 2019
-description: Calculation of friction loss of nozzles.
+description: Calculation of frictional losses of nozzles.
 -----

-# Friction Loss of Nozzles
+# Frictional Losses of Nozzles